 ERC1155 is a standard for contracts that manage multiple token types.
 A single deployed contract may include any combination of fungible tokens, non-fungible tokens, or other configurations.

 With ERC1155, you can transfer multiple token types at once, saving on transaction costs.
-Trading (escrow / atomic swaps) of multiple tokens can be built on top of this standard and it removes the need to
+Trading of multiple tokens can be built on top of this standard and it removes the need to

 approve individual token contracts separately.
-It is also easy to describe and mix multiple fungible or non-fungible token types in a single contract.
+It’s also easy to describe and mix multiple fungible or non-fungible token types in a single contract.

 Security Token Standards

-Security tokens are cryptographic tokens that pay dividends, share profits, pay interest or invest in other tokens or assets to generate profits for the token holders.
+Security tokens are cryptographic tokens that represent fractional ownership in an entity, pay dividends, and share profits to its token holders.
 On the Ethereum blockchain, several competing standards such as ERC1400 and R-Token are in development.

-Learn more about the latest security token standards in this dedicated article.
+Learn more about the latest security token standards here.

 This section highlights different approaches to define pseudo-introspection in Ethereum.